 Many physicians work long, irregular hours.
 More than one-third of all full-time physicians work 60 hours or more a week.
 Physicians on call deal with many patients’ concerns on the phone, and they may make emergency visits to hospitals or nursing homes.

-Overall employment of physicians and surgeons is projected to grow 13 percent from 2016 to 2026, faster than the average for all occupations.
-Job growth is projected due to increased demand for healthcare services by the growing and aging population.
+Overall employment of physicians and surgeons is projected to grow 3 percent from 2020 to 2030, slower than the average for all occupations, according to the BLS.

 All medical school applicants must take the MCAT, a national examination, no less than one year before applying to start medical school.